 peeled, quartered and thinly sliced

-Meanwhile, heat the oil in a large frying nonstick pan over medium-high heat.
-Add the garlic and a pinch of salt and cook, stirring occasionally, until softened, about 5 minutes.
-Add the onions and cook, stirring occasionally, until onions are golden brown, about 10 minutes.
+Saute The Onions: Meanwhile, heat the oil in a large frying nonstick pan over medium heat.
+Add the garlic and a pinch of salt and cook, stirring occasionally, until starting to soften, about 2 minutes.
+Add the onions and cook, stirring occasionally, until onions are golden brown, about 12 minutes.

 Add the Mexican oregano and the poblanos, add a pinch of salt, and cook until the peppers are just soft and the whole mixture is fragrant, about 3 minutes.